-- (a) The Chair will not preside at a hearing on a bill if the Chair is the sole author or the lead author of the bill. - (b) A committee may hear the subject matter of a bill during a recess provided a four-day file notice is given prior to the hearing.
+- 1) The Chair will not preside at a hearing on a bill if the Chair is the sole author or the lead author of the bill. - 2) A Committee may hear the subject matter of a bill during a recess provided a four-day file notice is given prior to the hearing and permission is granted by the Speaker.